SoftwareEngineering-Bootcamp/web_project_4/README.md

 ## My first project using JavaScript
 * [My project is accessible here](https://abra-sena.github.io/web_project_4/)

-## This is a project breakdown in small pieces through the coursevto cover different aspects.
-In project 7, our focus will be on applying JavaScript object oriented structure, interfaces and modular to the existing.
+## This is a project breakdown in small pieces through the course to cover different aspects.
+In project 8, I continue refactoring the page.
+More classes were created, each one is handling a unique task.
+All the classes are coupled together.
+At the end, I set up the project bundling and building with webpack.

 ### Description